-The springtime could be a beautiful time of the year for rebirth and regrowth in nature.
+Spring is a beautiful time of the year for rebirth and regrowth in nature.
 The birds begin to chirp happily as they bathe out in the last few puddles of winter rain.
-This peaceful time of the year could feel us rejuvenated as life begins to come back out after the winter and inspire us to get some spring cleaning in but your home’s plumbing system could also use a little bit of maintenance to prepare for the seasons to come.
-That’s why our team of specialists at Public Service Plumbers have compiled this list of spring plumbing hints and tips to keep your home’s plumbing system running in tip-top shape all year long.
+This peaceful time of the year could feel us rejuvenated as life begins to come back out after the winter and inspire us to get some spring cleaning in, but your home’s plumbing system could also use a little bit of maintenance to prepare for the seasons to come.
+That’s why our team of specialists at Public Service Plumbers and AC has compiled this list of spring plumbing hints and tips to keep your home’s plumbing system running in tip-top shape all year long.

-- Clear Out Spouts & Gutters: You should make sure to clear out your gutter and downspouts after a long fall and winter.
-They could become clogged up with pine needles, leaves, twigs and other debris.
+You should make sure to clear out your gutter and downspouts after a long fall and winter.
+They could become clogged up with pine needles, leaves, twigs, and other debris.
 This should help prevent leaks in your home and potential water damage during those upcoming spring showers.

-- Review For Leaks with Outdoor Faucets & Sprinklers: Your outdoor pipes that are attached to sprinklers and faucets could freeze and break during those cold winter months.
-After the climate warms up pipes will begin to thaw and your pipes could show signs of water leaks.
-If a water leak does end up revealing itself after you turn on your hose or faucets outside you will want to address those right away with the help of a professional plumber.
+Your outdoor pipes that are attached to sprinklers and faucets could freeze and break during those cold winter months.
+After the climate warms up, pipes will begin to thaw, and your pipes could show signs of water leaks.
+If a water leak does end up revealing itself after you turn on your hose or faucets outside, you will want to address those right away with the help of a professional plumber.

-While checking your temperature use this opportunity to check your water heater for signs of corrosion and leaks.
+While checking your temperature, use this opportunity to check your water heater for signs of corrosion and leaks.
 Check for rust, puddles, or soot around the control panel.
-If you see any signs of a failing unit you should contact a plumber right away to come to take a look at it and see if it could be repaired.
-Remember that water heaters are only built to last around 15 years so it may be time to have your unit replaced if it is older than that.
+If you see any signs of a failing unit, you should contact a plumber right away to come to take a look at it and see if it could be repaired.
+Remember, water heaters only last around 15 years.
+So, it may be time to have your unit replaced if it is older than that.

-- Drain Your Water Heater: Your water heater could have some sediment build up sitting at the bottom of your water heater, which actually reduces the efficiency of your unit causing it to wast more energy keeping the water hot.
-By simply draining your water heater once a year you could help extend its lifespan.
+Your water heater could have some sediment build-up sitting at the bottom of your water heater, which reduces the efficiency of your unit.
+By merely draining your water heater once every year, you could help extend its lifespan.

-The entire process should not take you more than an hour or two but the result of a smoother running unit highlight its benefits.
-If this process seems like something that is intimidating you may always reach out to us and one of our trusted plumbers could help you drain it today.
+The entire process should not take you more than an hour or two, but the result of a smoother running unit highlights its benefits.
+If this process seems like something intimidating, you may always reach out to us, and one of our trusted plumbers could help you drain it today.

-- Turn Your Water Valves: Water valves could become hard to turn over time.
-At least once a year you should take the time to turn off the water valves in your home, and then turn them back on just to keep your valves from getting stuck.
+Water valves could become hard to turn over time.
+At least once a year, take time to turn off the water valves in your home.
+Also, you should turn them back on just to keep your valves from sticking.

 Contact Us Today

-Do not hesitate to reach out to our team of skilled plumbers when if you need help completing any of these steps.
-We are trained and ready to complete any task you need to be done.
-If you want to improve your spring plumbing this season, you can always call on our award winning company to get the job done.
+Do not hesitate to reach out to our team of skilled plumbers when if you need help completing any of these Spring plumbing tips.
+We train our plumbing professionals so they’re ready to complete any task they come across.
+If you want to improve your Spring plumbing this season, you can always call on our award-winning company to get the job done.
 What are you waiting for?
 Contact our team of plumbers today.